DennisToledo314/MENPs_as_nanoelectrodes/README.md

 - Figure 5.6, page 86: Uncomment line 114 in "Simple Myelinated Axon.py" and run the file

-- Figure 5.8, page 91: Uncomment line 102 in "Simple Myelinated Axon.py" and run the file to produce the data ("distance_numparts.pkl")
+- Figure 5.8, page 91: Uncomment line 102 in "Simple Myelinated Axon.py" and run the file to produce the data ("strength_duration.pkl")
                        Uncomment line 106 in "Simple Myelinated Axon.py" and run the file to produce the figure

 - Figure 5.9, page 94: Uncomment lines 37-43 in "menpsCharacterization.py", uncomment line 8, set the duty cycle to 0.5 for biphasic or 1 for monophasic, and run the file